Saturna Island is a short floatplane haul from Vancouver and Victoria – the two most urban, densely populated cities in BC.

 About Town

-Much of the island is inaccessible to motorized vehicles.
+Much of the island is accessible by car.
 Paved roads are on Saturna's west side, its open northern coastline (leading to the East Point lighthouse, a prime spot for Orca sightings) and through a central valley to Narvaez Bay.
 The latter is named after the Spanish captain who charted these waters in 1791 aboard the schooner Santa Saturnina.

 Read Less